 - Django (Python framework)

 It has the versatility to create nearly every form of a website, starting from content management systems to social networks.
-It is compatible with any client-side framework and can distribute content in various format that includes HTML, JSON, XML, etc.
+It is compatible with any client-side framework and can distribute content in various formats, including HTML, JSON, XML, etc.

 Django provides a safe way for managing user accounts and passwords by preventing common mistakes such as storing session information in cookies.
 Instead, it stores only a key in cookies and the actual data is stored in the database and stores a password hash as an alternative to direct passwords.